hande-qmc/hande/documentation/manual/source.rst

 ``bin/``
     Directory containing the compiled program, hande.x.
 Created during compilation.
+``cmake/``
+    Directory containing the configuration used to by the cmake build system.
 ``config/``
     Directory containing the configuration input files used to generate makefiles.
 ``dest/``